 The Strategic Banking Corporation of Ireland (“the SBCI”) respects your right to privacy and complies with its obligations under the General Data Protection Regulation (EU 2016/679), the Data Protection Acts 1988 – 2018 (together “Data Protection Law”), and S.I.
 No. 336/2011 - European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (“ePrivacy Regulations”).
-This SBCI Website Privacy & Cookies Policy (the “Policy”) provides information about the personal information that SBCI collects and the ways in which the SBCI uses and protects that personal information.
+This SBCI Website Privacy & Cookies Policy (the “Policy”) provides information about the personal information that the SBCI collects and the ways in which the SBCI uses and protects that personal information.

 Links to other external websites are inserted for convenience.
 The SBCI is not responsible for the content or the privacy policies of any external websites.